 5. Stay in a hostel or motel

 For many people, the thought of staying in a hostel may not sound very attractive, but most hostels and motels can be very affordable alternatives to hotels.
-Remember that if you have any concern about places to stay, check out reviews from other travelers and view detailed photos and comments.
+Remember that if you have any concerns about places to stay, check out reviews from other travelers and view detailed photos and comments.

-6. Visit an all inclusive resort or cruise
+6. Visit an all-inclusive resort or cruise

-All inclusive resort trips are a great idea for the family, or even for a couple.
+All-inclusive resort trips are a great idea for the family, or even for a couple.
 Many of these packages include airfare, resort hotel stay, all you can eat food & drink, as well as many activities that the resort will offer during your stay.

 You also have a choice of excursions that you may participate in for an additional fee.
 Cruise packages are the same, but the alcoholic beverages are usually an additional cost.
-Taking an all inclusive vacation will help you monitor your spending a lot easier.
+Taking an all-inclusive vacation will help you monitor your spending a lot easier.

 7. Take advantage of the exchange rate